-And like this in 3D:
+And like this in 3d:

-The "Shading with Edges" was turned on to get it to look like this.
+I turned the Shading with Edges on to get it to look like this.
 The stair by default has railings attached.
 These are separate objects and can be deleted or changed to a different type if you wish.